picho/exchange-rate-api/README.md

 # exchange-rate-api

-This back-end app is meant to cover all the functionalities that ArcelorMittal's exercise asked.
-Its focus is to provied a way to apply a rate value to another value.
+This back-end app is meant to cover all the required functionalities described in ArcelorMittal's case study.
+Its focus is to provide a way to apply an exchange rate to a given value.

 ## Installation

-Use the following steps to make work this app.
+Use the following steps to make this app work.

 1. Clone this repository or download it.
 2. Put the app in a folder.
-3. Using a terminal o cmd, go to the folder.
+3. Using a terminal or cmd, go to the folder.
-4. Being in the folder, write npm install and press enter, wait until all the packages are installed
+4. Being in the folder, write ```npm install``` and press enter.
+Wait until all the packages are installed.
-5. Once the installation is finished, write npm start and press enter.
+5. Once the installation is finished, write ```npm start``` and press enter.

 When the app is running, if everything is ok, you should see the following message.